 We’ve tried this before and it didn’t work.

 This is just the way this place is.

 When your team members start using statements like this, you could be in trouble.
 A collective mindset of helplessness has developed, and these phrases only reinforce it.

 What soon happens is people stop suggesting improvement or change, because the default attitude is that it doesn’t work.

 Why You Need Your Team to Speak Up

-Leading a team that can’t express honest opinions or new ideas is fraught with danger.
-There are good reasons why you should try to create conditions in which speaking up can occur more easily.
+Leading a team that can’t express honest opinions or new ideas is dangerous.
+Here are some good reasons why you should try to create conditions to help them speak up more easily.